manuelmeurer/manuelmeurer.github.io/src/index.md

 # Hi there!

 My name is Manuel Meurer and I am a web developer and entrepreneur based in Berlin, Germany.
-Since 2016 I've been working exclusively on **[Uplink](https://uplink.tech/)**, a network for IT freelancers in Germany.
+Since 2016, I have been working exclusively on **[Uplink](https://uplink.tech/)**, a network for IT freelancers in Germany.

 I'm originally from Dortmund, where I studied IT with short stints in the USA and Sweden.
 After my studies I lived in Stockholm for a while before moving to Berlin in 2008.
 Here I worked as a freelance developer for many of the city's startups, agencies, and corporates.